syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Getting-Started.md

 ## Enabling Multiple Selection

-To enable multiple selection, change the selection type using `SelectionMode` property.
-Check the [Selection Mode](http://help.syncfusion.com/xamarin/sfcalendar/restrict-dates-from-selection#range-of-min--max-dates)  section for more details.
+We can select multiple dates in SfCalendar control.
+This can be done by using  `SelectionMode` property.
+Check the [Selection Mode](http://help.syncfusion.com/xamarin/sfcalendar/select-multiple-dates)  section for more details.

 {% tabs %}